 Parents, please make sure your child prepares for these exams.

 Early release for students on January 19th at 12:45.

 Parents that drop off their children should do so in front of the school on Iowa Ave.
 Please do not drop off students in the Board of Education parking lot.
 High School visitors, there are visitor parking spaces available at the library entrance.
 Please use those spaces when visiting and enter through the library entrance.

 Students, please be respectful to our community and the environment.
 Dispose of trash properly and use the sidewalks whenever possible.
 Thank you for your compliance in this matter.

 Parents and students, I encourage all of you to visit our teachers’ websites for assignments and due dates.
 Links to these websites can be found on the District homepage.
 Just click on McDonald High School, and then go to Staff directory.

 Parent access is available to all parents/guardians of the district.
 P.A. allows parents to access their child’s grades 24/7 through the high school website.
-If you need account information for grades 7-12, please email firstname.lastname@example.org
+If you need account information, please email firstname.lastname@example.org

 Parents, please become familiar with the student handbook and with the rules and procedures that it contains.
 Each student received a handbook on the first day of school.
 The handbook can also be accessed on our website under McDonald High School then MHS information.
 Should you have any question about anything written in the student handbook, please do not hesitate to call me at 330-530-8051.